-You can take a report of the entire data model, or subject or part of the data model.
-The data about various objects in the data model is called as data model Metadata. .Data Modeling Tools have options to create reports by checking the various options.
-Either you can create logical data model Meta data of physical model Meta data.
+You can take a report of the entire data model, or subject, or part of the data model.
+The data about various objects in the data model is called data model Metadata.
+Data Modeling Tools have options to create reports by checking various options.
+Either you can create a logical data model Metadata of physical model Metadata.

-Data Model and its relevant data like entity definition, attribute definition, columns, data types etc. are stored in a repository, which can be accessed by data modelers and the entire team.
+Data Model and its relevant data like entity definition, attribute definition, columns, data types, etc. are stored in a repository, which can be accessed by data modelers and the entire team.

 Forward Engineering is a process by which DDL scripts are generated from the data model.
 Data modeling tools have options to create DDL scripts by connecting with various databases.
 With these scripts, databases can be created.

-Data sparsity is term used for how much data we have for a particular dimension/entity of the model.
-It affects aggregation depending on how deep the combination of members of the sparse dimension make up.
+Data sparsity is a term used for how much data we have for a particular dimension/entity of the model.
+It affects aggregation depending on how deep the combination of members of the sparse dimension makes up.

-If the combination is a lot and those combination do not have any factual data then creating space to store those aggregations will be a waste as a result, the database will become huge.
+If the combination is a lot and those combinations do not have any factual data then creating space to store those aggregations will be a waste as a result, the database will become huge.

-Data models are tools used in analysis to describe the data requirements and assumptions in the system from a top-down perspective.
+Data models are tools used in the analysis to describe the data requirements and assumptions in the system from a top-down perspective.
 They also set the stage for the design of databases later on in the SDLC.

 There are three basic elements in ER models:

 An entity is in the third normal form if it is in the second normal form and all of its attributes are not transitively dependent on the primary key.
-Transitive dependence means that descriptor key attributes depend not only on the whole primary key, but also on other descriptor key attributes that, in turn, depend on the primary key.
+Transitive dependence means that descriptor key attributes depend not only on the whole primary key but also on other descriptor key attributes that, in turn, depend on the primary key.

 For 3NF, first, the table must be in 2NF, plus, we want to make sure that the non-key fields are dependent upon ONLY the PK, and not other non-key fields for its existence.
-This is very similar to to 2NF, except that now you are comparing the non-key fields to OTHER non-key fields.
-After all, we know that the relationship to the PK is good, because we established that in 2NF.
+This is very similar to 2NF, except that now you are comparing the non-key fields to OTHER non-key fields.
+After all, we know that the relationship to the PK is good because we established that in 2NF.

-For example, a one-to-many recursive relationship occurs when an employee is the manager of other employeess.
+For example, a one-to-many recursive relationship occurs when an employee is the manager of another employee.
 The employee entity is related to itself, and there is a one-to-many relationship between one employee (the manager) and many other employees (the people who report to the manager).

 Using a name as the primary key violates the principle of stability.
 The social security number might be a valid choice, but a foreign employee might not have a social security number.
 This is a case where a derived, rather than a natural, primary key is appropriate.